Tipping on Amtrak Trains

 Some stations have red caps or agents to help you get to or from the train.
 You are free to tip them a few dollars per bag.

-These employees work behind the scenes to make the trip the best they can for you and your fellow passengers.
+These employees work behind the scenes to make the trip comfortable for you and your fellow passengers.

 Not everyone will agree with me on this point, which is fine.
-You know what is best for you; like all my articles, these are the guides I follow.
+You know what is best for you; like all my articles, these are guides, and you can take from them what you want.

 When I haven’t tipped on Amtrak

-For example, once I hit the call button, the car attendant came to my room, looked at me, and walked away, so I ended up putting my bed down.
+For example, once I hit the call button, the car attendant came to my room, looked at me, and then walked away, so I ended up putting my bed down.
 The other time, the attendant ignored me for most of my journey.
-Both times I did report them to Amtrak.

-If they do well or poorly, I let Amtrak know.
-I tend to let things go in the middle of the road service.
-On the other hand, if I get excellent service, I let Amtrka know too.
+I let Amtrak know if they did well or poorly, but I let things go if they had middle-of-the-road service.
+On the other hand, if I get excellent service, I let Amtrak know, too.
 The link to do that is at the end of the article.

 Tipping Station, Coach, and Sleeping Attendants

-Don’t worry about it if you can’t afford to tip, but then let Amtrak know what excellent service you had.
+Don’t worry if you can’t afford to tip, but let Amtrak know about the excellent service you received.

-If you want to tell Amtrak about the excellent service, there is a way, with the yellow button below.
-I had a conversation with someone in Amtrak management, and they told me the comments go to the managers who share them with the employees.
+If you want to tell Amtrak about the excellent service, you can use the yellow button below.
+I spoke with someone in Amtrak management, who told me the comments go to the managers, who share them with the employees.

 Safe Travels!